-- In PE industry, the most prevalent fee structure is commonly referred to as a “2 and 20,” whereby a management fee of 2% is charged on assets under management or total committed capital, and a 20% performance fee is assessed on fund profits
+- In the PE industry, the most prevalent fee structure is commonly referred to as a “2 and 20,” whereby a management fee of 2% is charged on assets under management or total committed capital.
+A 20% performance fee is assessed on fund profits.

-- To understand this lets see take this example if the limited partners get a preferred return of 10% and the partnership delivers a 25% return, the GP would get 20% of the 15% incremental return delivered
+- To understand these, let’s see take this example if the limited partners get a preferred return of 10%, and the partnership delivers a 25% return, the GP would get 20% of the 15% incremental return delivered.

 - In the absence of reaching the hurdle return, private equity managers will not receive a share of the profit (carried interest).

-- Profits for hurdle rate are calculated for the performance as a whole.
-That is for the whole amount invested which can be 5-10 deals in a year and not on a deal to deal basis.
+- Profits for the hurdle rate are calculated for the performance as a whole.
+That is for the whole amount invested, which can be 5-10 deals in a year and not on a deal to deal basis.

 Why is this hurdle rate kept?

-When a limited partner invests in private return he is taking a higher risk than the risk he would have taken by investing in normal markets or in an equity index.
-Since the risk is higher than the market risk so they demand a hurdle rate before sharing profits with the General Partner.
+When a limited partner invests in private return, he is taking higher risk than the risk he would have taken by investing in normal markets or an equity index.
+The risk is higher than the market risk, so they demand a hurdle rate before sharing profits with the General Partner.

 When are funds structured with Floor?

-Some funds are structured with a “floor”.
+Some funds are structured with a “floor.”
 In this type of set up carried interest would be allocated only when the net profits surpass the hurdle rate.
-This type of arrangement do not have the provision wherein GP can later catch-up and hence it is strongly opposed by General Partners.
+This type of arrangement does not have the provision wherein GP can later catch-up, and hence it is strongly opposed by General Partners.